nrfconnect/sdk-nrf/samples/net/coap_client/README.rst

    :local:
    :depth: 2

-The CoAP Client sample demonstrates the communication between a public CoAP server and a CoAP client application that is running on a Nordic SoC that enables IP networking through cellular or Wi-Fi connectivity.
+This sample demonstrates the communication between a public CoAP server and a CoAP client application that is running on a Nordic Semiconductor SoC that enables IP networking through cellular or Wi-Fi® connectivity.

+.. |wifi| replace:: Wi-Fi

 .. include:: /includes/net_connection_manager.txt